Tuesday Exercise 1.3: Running jobs in the OSG¶

 Did your jobs complete successfully with output and error files saved in separate directories?
 If not, can you find any useful information in the job logs or hold messages?
 If you get stuck, review Monday's slides on submitting many jobs.

 Extra Challenge: Running it all as a DAG¶

-Yesterday, you learned about DAGs and you can take advantage of them to avoid manually running
+Yesterday, you learned about DAGs and you can take advantage of them to avoid collating the output data by hand.

 - Write a file with a

 Add a bash "shebang" line to the top of the script and lines for each shell command that you'd like to run (imagine it as a terminal in file form).
 For example, the following shell script would create a directory

 #!/bin/bash mkdir foo ls foo